 – Don’t be a spectator, be a player in progressing your career!
 Volunteer to complete challenging projects and assignments.
 This can be one of the best ways to advance your career.
 By offering to implement a solution to a problem you not only increase your visibility in the organisation but you may just expand your skills in the process

 – Stay ahead of industry changes.
 These can happen quickly so you must be vigilant just to keep up.
-In today’s interconnected global marketplace, an event on the other side of the world which may not have affected your company a decade ago can now have huge implications today.
+In today’s interconnected global marketplace, an event on the other side of the world that may not have affected your company a decade ago can now have huge implications today.
 Allocate time daily to read the news.
 Bookmark key blogs covering your industry and track them each day for relevant updates

 – Know your network and utilise the contacts you have built up.
 These people can be the foundation and scaffold to supporting your next step to a career utopia

 So, don’t put off till tomorrow what you have the ability to change today!
 The old adage ‘a stitch in time saves nine’ may just be the mantra you need to turn over a new leaf and welcome career rejuvenation!